Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Introduction

-Although deep learning has emerged as a promising technique for fundamental research in multiple disciplines \cite{koohi2019predicting, piloto2022intuitive, zemskova2022deep}, it still suffers from adversarial examples \cite{SzegedyZSBEGF13}, which can induce a catastrophic disruption to DNNs.
-In addition, the adversarial example can be obtained by adding a visually imperceptible perturbation to the legitimate example, which makes it easy to bypass the manual check \cite{carlini2017adversarial}.
-The existence of such tailored examples becomes one of the major hindrances to practically applying DNNs in safety-critical scenarios, like medical image analysis \cite{paschali2018generalizability_A1, finlayson2019adversarial_A3, ma2021understanding_D10}.
-In particular, the adversarial vulnerability can be even worse for medical diagnosis systems, which may result in misdiagnosis, insurance fraud, and even a crisis of confidence in AI-based medical technology \cite{shah2018susceptibility_A4, finlayson2019adversarial_A3}.
-In addition, the medical diagnosis system is complex and unlikely to update, which can be difficult to imagine how these adversarial attacks could be operationalized.
-Recent works have revealed the adversarial vulnerability of computer-aided diagnosis models under various scenarios, including the white box \cite{finlayson2019adversarial_A3, yao2021hierarchical_A15, tian2021bias_A14}, semi-white box \cite{rahman2020adversarial_A22, wang2022feature_A20}, black box \cite{byra2020adversarial_A11, bortsova2021adversarial_A18}, etc. Consequently, the robustness against adversarial examples has been considered a new measurement for the security of medical image analysis.
+Although deep learning has emerged as a promising technique for fundamental research in multiple disciplines \cite{dong2021visually, zemskova2022deep}, it still suffers from adversarial examples \cite{SzegedyZSBEGF13}, which can induce a catastrophic disruption to DNNs.
+Generally, the adversary can be obtained by adding a visually imperceptible perturbation to the legitimate example, which makes it easy to bypass the manual check \cite{carlini2017adversarial}.
+The existence of such tailored examples becomes one of the major hindrances to practically applying DNNs in safety-critical scenarios, \textit{e.g.} medical image analysis \cite{paschali2018generalizability_A1, finlayson2019adversarial_A3, ma2021understanding_D10}.
+In particular, the adversarial vulnerability can be even worse for diagnosis systems, which may result in misdiagnosis, insurance fraud, and even a crisis of confidence in AI-based medical technology \cite{shah2018susceptibility_A4, finlayson2019adversarial_A3}.
+Moreover, the diagnosis system is complex and unlikely to update, which can be difficult to imagine how these adversarial attacks could be operationalized.
+Recent works have revealed the adversarial vulnerability of diagnosis models under various scenarios.
+Consequently, adversarial robustness has been considered a new measurement for the security of medical applications.